dgbeale/froggit/step-02/README.md

 ''' Game Loop '''   A few lines underneath

 8. Declare variable for the frog within declararions section - this is a special type called Actor.
 We will passed it the name of the frog image we require.
     frog = Actor("frog1") .
 9. Set the initial position of the frog udnerneath.
     frog.pos(320,100)
 10. Draw the frog, last line within the draw function.
     frog.draw()
 11. Test the code
 12. No we need to animate the frog, create a new function called update (this is called by PGZero).
-Decrease the Y value by 5 . def update():
+Now we should decrease the Y value by 5 every time the screen is updated.
+def update():
     frog.y -= 5
 13. Test the code